Does stimulating the brain to improve performance really work?

 Stéphane Perrey, University of Montpellier

 From the 1890s onwards, two works by Dr Fernand Lagrange and Dr Angelo Mosso marked the beginning of the history of the study of the phenomenon of muscular fatigue during exercise in humans.
-Most of the research carried out in the 20th century focused on the locomotor muscles, the lungs and the heart, all of which were seen as possible major organic determinants in the etiology of fatigue and therefore of exercise performance.
+Most of the research carried out in the 20th century focused on the locomotor muscles, the lungs and the heart, all of which were seen as possible major organic determinants in the etiology of fatigue and hence of exercise performance.

 The brain's role in fatigue

 For many years, much of the literature ignored the importance of the brain in regulating physical performance.
 Yet muscle fatigue was suggested in the early 20th century as a physiological process associated with a sensation involving the brain as a decision-making organ, a sort of regulator to preserve the organism from any catastrophic disorder engendered by exercise carried out to the point of exhaustion of its physiological reserves.
-We can see that this "catastrophic" approach, formulated over a century ago, is in line with the most contemporary approaches to muscle fatigue (the "flush " or psychophysiological model) debated through the so-called central governor model.
+We can see that this "catastrophic" approach, formulated over a century ago, is in line with the most contemporary approaches to muscular fatigue (the "flush" or psychophysiological model) debated through the so-called central governor model.

 With the introduction and development of new non-invasive devices (neuroimaging and brain stimulation equipment), knowledge of brain behavior during exercise has progressed.
 A first step has been taken with studies using neuroimaging methods to identify different active areas of the brain during muscular exercise.